This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Save this post!

-• Brown butter is the obvious underlying star of the show in these blondies.
+• Brown butter – The underlying star of the show in these blondies.
 In my baking, I always use unsalted butter, and the same is true for brown butter.
 You can use salted butter, which works just as well, but be sure to leave the salt out of the recipe if using the salted variety.

-• Vanilla extract is the only added flavoring.
+• Vanilla extract – The only added flavoring.
 The vanilla is necessary to bring out the flavor of the butter and provide a more well-rounded finish.

-• Flour will give the overall structure to the blondies.
+• Flour – Gives overall structure to the blondies.
 In this recipe, use all-purpose flour as no special flour is needed.
 However, I always use King Author flour in my baking.
 Since different brands can make a difference in the finished texture, the choice of flour can change the final recipe.

-• White chocolate chips are the go-to for blondies.
+• White chocolate chips – The go-to for blondies.
 White chocolate gets a bad rap as being flavorless.
 There is no cocoa in the white chocolate but there is cocoa butter, which is rich and buttery.
 That’s why these white chocolate chips work perfectly with the buttery flavor of the blondies.

 Top down view of white baking dish filled with golden colored blondies with one slice removed all on white countertop